raine/ghtool/README.md

 ### `test`

 - `job_pattern`: Regular expression to match test job names.
-- `runner`: Test runner used in tests.
+- `tool`: Test runner used in tests.
 Determines how logs are parsed.
 Only "jest" is currently supported.

 ### `lint`